 By Ann Carper

-The DC Clean Rivers Project will begin installing green infrastructure (GI) in Burleith and Glover Park this month, according to Seth Charde, program manager for GI construction at DC Water.
+The DC Clean Rivers Project began installing green infrastructure (GI) in Glover Park in July, and will start work in Burleith in October.
 The work is part of Potomac River Project A, which is intended to reduce the level of pollution produced by combined sewer overflows into the Potomac River.

 Initial general notifications will go out 1–2 weeks in advance of construction start, with a door hanger reminder for the alley projects 2–3 days before actual construction start.
 The no-parking signs will be posted 72 hours in advance of any parking closure.
 Construction duration on the alleys is roughly 3 weeks for the small alleys and up to 6 weeks for the largest alleys.
 The work is phased to maximize access to the adjacent homes with typically only the legs of the alleys that are in active construction being closed.
 Construction will be conducted between 7 am and 7 pm, Monday through Friday, with Saturday used as a weather make-up day.